Can Diabetics Eat BBQ Ribs? Understanding the Risks and Recommendations

 Smart Sides and Balanced Plates for Diabetic-Friendly BBQ Meals

 The sides you choose can make or break your BBQ meal if you have diabetes.
-Load up on non-starchy veggies, a little fresh fruit, and lean proteins.
+Load up on non-starchy vegetables, incorporate some fresh fruit in moderation, and include lean proteins to keep the meal balanced.
+Avoid added sugars and heavy dressings to keep blood sugar steady.

 Vegetables and Fresh Fruit Options